 - Other strains: Streptococcus thermophilus PXN 66, Lactococcus lactis ssp. lactis PXN 63

 As a result, it is a quality brand to be considered within the category of best probiotic supplements (see more brands listed below).

-This means that the bacterial strains are hardy, the product is high quality and can withstand the warmth and enzymatic activity of the digestive process and remain intact to do its job properly in the gut.
+This means that the bacterial strains are hardy, the product is high quality and can withstand the warmth and enzymatic activity of the digestive process, and remain intact to do its job properly in the gut.

-How Much Probiotic to Take
+How Much to Take

 When working on a health issue it is important to work up to a therapeutic dose.
 Based on age, a therapeutic dose would consist of the following:

-- Child from 12 to 16 years – 12-15 billion per day
+- Adolescents from 12 to 16 years – 12-15 billion per day

 So, using the guidelines above, an adult would need approximately 8 – 10 capsules per day (split into a morning and evening dose) for therapeutic levels to be reached.